Âé¶¹ÊÓÆµ

 RCN Suffolk Branch

-If you're Âé¶¹ÊÓÆµ member working in Suffolk, you're automatically a member of our Suffolk branch.
+If you're Âé¶¹ÊÓÆµ member in Suffolk, you're automatically a member of our Suffolk branch.
 Welcome to your nursing community.

 Our branch includes members working at NHS, independent, higher education and care home employers, as well as students.